rspec/rspec-mocks/README.md

 * The `rspec-mocks` API is designed for individual object instances, but this feature operates on entire classes of objects.
-As a result there are some sematically confusing edge cases.
+As a result there are some semantically confusing edge cases.
 For example in `expect_any_instance_of(Widget).to receive(:name).twice` it isn't clear whether each specific instance is expected to receive `name` twice, or if two receives total are expected.
 (It's the former.)